Graduation Guidelines and Deadlines for Master's Candidates for spring 2014

 Upload the pdf file of your thesis/report to the Texas Digital Library (TDL) by 5:00 p.m. on May 2, 2014.
 Your pdf file name should include the following information in lower-case letters, separated by an underscore: last name_document type_year of graduation and semester code 2 for spring graduates; for example, brown_thesis_20142 or brown_report_20142.
 Submission of your thesis/report to the Texas Digital Library is required, and instructions for submitting online can be found at the TDL Submission Site.
 Additional technical support is available at http://www.tdl.org/support/.
 Your thesis/report will be made available to the public through the Texas Digital Library on an Open Access basis.

-All master's degree candidates who are completing the thesis or report option must submit a printed copy of the following pages to the Graduate School by the spring submission deadline:
+All master's degree candidates who are completing the thesis or report option must submit a printed copy of the following pages to the Graduate School, together in one packet, by the spring submission deadline:

 - a title page,